 Carpet Tile Construction

 Carpet tiles are square sections of carpet, usually between 16 and 24 inches long.
-Like most carpet, they can come in an endless variety of textures, materials, and designs.
+Like most carpets, they can come in an endless variety of textures, materials, and designs.
 While some carpet tiles need to be glued down, many come with self-adhesive backing.

 High-quality carpet tiles, in fact, can often be installed over existing finished surfaces and reused.